- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 Good Vibes Festival (July)

 Each year, this beloved music festival brings the best in local and international indie, pop, electronic and hip hop music to the hills of Genting just north of Kuala Lumpur.
 While the performances are the highlight, attendees should make sure to check out the festival's giant playground, art installations and mouthwatering food stalls.

 Where to meet people and make friends in Kuala Lumpur

 Meeting new people in a strange country can be difficult and daunting.
 Below are a few suggestions for expats looking to make friends and immerse themselves in local activities.

 A place for people of all ages to come together, build friendships and engage in a wide range of activvities, the YMCA of KL is a great place for expats to pursue hobbies with other members of their community.

-Expats from all over come together for a range of different occassions.
-The aim of the SOciety is to bring foreigners in Malaysia together and establish new friendships and support networks in the country.
+Expats from all over come together for a range of different occasions.
+The aim of the Society is to bring foreigners in Malaysia together and establish new friendships and support networks in the country.